Uday-Aminul/Uday-Aminul/README.md

-**Hi👋**
+**Hi👋**<br>
 My name is **Udoy Aminul**.
-I am an Asp.Net Core Backend Developer, focused on building scalable REST APIs, implementing authentication & authorization with OAuth2 and JWT, and working with relational and NoSQL databases.
+I'm an ASP.NET Core Backend Developer, focused on building scalable REST APIs, implementing authentication & authorization using OAuth2 and JWT, and working with both relational and NoSQL databases.

 <h1></h1>